shubhangi003/Team_A_Project/README.md

-#Steps to use  the Repo.
+# Steps to use  the Repo.
   Step 1.
 Fork the repo to your own github
   Step 2.
 Now  you have a choice to use an IDE or terminal on you system.

-#Steps for using terminal on your system
+# Steps for using terminal on your system
   Step 3.
 Make sure Git is installed on your system.
   Step 4.
 Run the following commands on the terminal
             git clone https://github.com/fengzse/Team_A_Project.git

-Steps for using IDE on your system
+# Steps for using IDE on your system

-About team
+# About team
- Feng, Shubhangi, Jayashree, Maria, Ellias, Victor About Repo
+ Feng, Shubhangi, Jayashree, Maria, Ellias, Victor
+# About Repo
+# Credits